bjellesma/Notes/gulp/notes.md

 ```
 This is making help the default task so that you can run this with `gulp`

+**Because task listing is done by just `gulp --tasks` in gulp 4, this is no longer needed

 Dependancies

 You can ensure that some tasks are written before other ones are called like so